Meet the Prop Stylist Who Adds Serious Personality to Her Seder Plate

 Every year I take what’s happening in the world, what’s happening in our lives, and what’s important to us, and I make the setup a bit different.
 For example, for the first year I put a lot of different eggs on the plate.
 I sourced a goose egg, a quail egg, a green egg, a brown one, and a white one.
 That year was about diversity.
 And I like how spring-y it feels.

-Do you feel like, because of your day job, you can’t help but make it look beautiful?
+Do you feel as if, because of your day job, you can’t help but make it look beautiful?

 I want to make it beautiful.
 But that’s also easy because I have all of these little plates and bowls at my disposal.
 The objects are storytelling for me, which makes sense because Passover is a storytelling holiday.